EnactProtocol/encat-spec-and-tools/README.md

 ## Now in more detail

-**Enact** revolutionizes how AI tools are defined, packaged, and shared.

 Enact is a protocol that complements the [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) by providing a standardized way to define, package, discover, and secure AI tools.

 While MCP enables communication between AI models and tools, **Enact handles the complete lifecycle of those tools**—ensuring they are: